xlladdins/xll/docs/Excel4MacrosA-D.md

 | 2                  | Removes an add-in from the working set, using the descriptive name in the Add-Ins dialog box.                                                                         |
 | 3                  | Adds a new add-in to the list of add-ins that Microsoft Excel knows about.
 Equivalent to clicking on the Browse button in the Add-Ins dialog box and clicking a file. |

-Addinname\_text    specifies the name of the add-in.
+Addinname\_text&nbsp;&nbsp;&nbsp;&nbsp;specifies the name of the add-in.
 If operation\_num is 1 or 2, use the descriptive name of the add-in, such as "SOLVER".
 If operation\_num is 3, this contains the filename of the add-in.

-Copy\_logical    specifies whether the add-in should be copied to the library directory.
+Copy\_logical&nbsp;&nbsp;&nbsp;&nbsp;specifies whether the add-in should be copied to the library directory.
 This argument is only used if operation\_num is 3.
 If omitted, and the file is on removable media, the user will be asked if they want to copy it to removable media.

 Return to [top](#A)